 Freedom of contract is upheld and there are very few restrictions on the parties' rights to terminate.
-Contracts commonly provide for numerous grounds for termination, including the right to terminate for convenience.
+Contracts commonly provide for numerous grounds for termination, which can include the right to terminate for convenience (although this is not included as a termination ground in

+JCT standard form contracts).
 In addition, there is a common law right to terminate if the other party commits a repudiatory breach of contract, i.e. a breach so severe that it demonstrates an intention of the party in breach not to be bound by the terms of the contract.